 The main source of a constant client for me is a reference from my existing clients and it is not only a continuous source of clients but it is the best method to fetch high paying clients.

 Don’t disregard friends or relatives as potential clients.
 There is no harm in approaching them for what you do.
 Many very small businesses are looking for technical help and if they don’t approach you doesn’t mean you can’t approach them.

-There are small businesses who are trying to setup a website online and if you can help them, they will be more than willing to pay you for your services.
+There are small businesses that are trying to set up a website online.
+If you can help them, they will be more than willing to pay you for your services.

 Clients are bread and butter of freelancers.
 So don’t leave any option untapped to find new clients.
 You never know how it can be the next good source of regular clients for you.